-A complete, healthy smile consists of more than just beautiful teeth.
-A smile is formed when the muscles, bones, teeth, and nerves are all working together.
-With a close relationship between the teeth, jaw joints, head and neck muscles, a problem in any one of these areas may affect others, signifying the need to realign the jaw or fix a bad bite.
+A complete, healthy smile is more than just a set of beautiful teeth.
+It’s the product of your muscles, bones, teeth, and nerves working together.
+An issue with any one of these areas can impact another, emphasizing the importance of realigning the jaw or fixing a bad bite.

-When you schedule your consultation with Dr. Whaley, she’ll walk you through the process and carefully examine your case to diagnose if you have a TMJ disk replacement or a muscular imbalance that could benefit from appliance therapy repositioning your jaw or bite is the right treatment.
+During your free consultation with Dr. Whaley, she’ll walk you through the process and carefully examine your case.
+She’ll determine whether you have a TMJ disk replacement or a muscular imbalance and if repositioning appliance therapy would be beneficial.

 TMJ & Neuromuscular Dentistry

-Some common signs and symptoms that you may need TMJ & neuromuscular care include:
+Some common signs and symptoms that you may need TMJ and neuromuscular care include: